spiral/docs/grpc/configuration.md

 # GRPC - Installation and Configuration
-The [GRPC](https://grpc.io/) protocol provides extremely efficient way of cross-service communication for distributed application.
+The [GRPC](https://grpc.io/) protocol provides extremely efficient way of cross-service communication for distributed applications.
 The public toolkit include instruments to generate client and server code-bases for many languages allowing the developer to use the most optimal language for the task.

 The default [GRPC build](https://github.com/spiral/app-grpc) includes pre-installed version of [spiral/php-grpc](https://github.com/spiral/php-grpc)